yuan-cheng-7025/yuan-cheng-7025/README.md

 ## Hi there 👋

+My name is **Yuan Cheng**.
+I'm from Leeds Business School in the UK and I'm currently in my first year of PhD in decision science:)
+- 😄 Pronouns: she/her
+- 📫 How to reach me: ddjd7025@leeds.ac.uk
+- 🌱 I’m currently learning navigating GitHub on building up behavioural experiments
+- 🔭 I’m currently working on setting up a pilot experiment for my thesis

 <!--
 **yuan-cheng-7025/yuan-cheng-7025** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.